-Push Notifications are currently available for Safari browser on iPhone and iPad with the iOS and iPadOS 16.4 beta.
+Push Notifications are currently available for Safari browser, Google Chrome and Edge on iPhone and iPad with iOS and iPadOS 16.4.
 Web push notifications allow you to engage and target your customers with relevant and personalized notifications even when they are not on your website.

 Web push notifications on iOS work a bit different than Android and desktop platforms. iOS requires the user to add your website to their Home Screen and then open the Web App (Check below for Safari Web Push Notification Demo running on iPhone).
 Once the user opens the app, they can allow permission and your web app will run similar to a native app.
 It will show up in app switcher separate from Safari, have its own Notification settings and will receive notifications similar to other apps.

-Video: iOS Safari Web Push Notification Demo (iOS 16.4 Beta)
+Video: iOS Safari Web Push Notification Demo (iOS 16.4)

 If your website already is a Progressive Web App (PWA), no changes are required to make your site compatible with iOS web push notifications.
 For others you can follow the guide below.